c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

-*   The caller isn’t blocked and can perform other activities during that time
+*   The application isn’t blocked
 *   Event handler based on signals can provide good performance

 Cons: